telerik/maui-docs/controls/slideview/item-template.md

 The following example shows how to populate the ItemsSource with business items and customize their appearance.

-First, create a sample MyItem class:
+Create a sample MyItem class:

 <snippet id='' />